 Access to such a range of modern laboratory facilities, so close to Adelaide, provided a huge fillip to the morale and enthusiasm of research and technical staff.
 Many of these developments were financed from the State’s Capital Works program but very substantial funds were also granted by a number of primary producer research bodies.
 The most notable of these was the large grant made by the South Australian Wheat Research Committee which administered the research funds collected from wheat growers.
 Specialised equipment for small scale field experimentation was designed and built by Departmental staff.

 An interesting and very valuable by-product of the Northfield development was the creation of space and communal facilities which could be available for appropriate after hours social gatherings for all departmental staff.
-In this connection, the influence of Marshall Irving, the second most senior officer in the department, who with enthusiasm took on the role of Chairman of the Department of Agriculture Social Club, cannot be understated.
+In this connection, the influence of Marshall Irving, the second most senior officer in the department, who with enthusiasm took on the role of Chairman of the Department of Agriculture Social Club, cannot be overstated.

 Over a period of years the Northfield site played a major part in building and sustaining a sense of family unity across the whole department.
 This was a very significant factor in fostering an ethos of willing and fulfilling service to the agriculture industries.